-Ambrosia is widespread in Ukraine - who is it and where is it from?
+Ambrosia is common in Ukraine – who is she and where is she from?

-Ambrosia, although it has a name associated with something nice and sweet, is actually one of the biggest enemies of allergy sufferers.
+Ragweed, although it has a name that associates something pleasant and sweet, is actually one of the biggest enemies for people suffering from allergies.
 This plant, known for its aggressive ability to reproduce and spread, has become a serious problem in Ukraine and many other countries.

-During the mass flowering of ragweed, not only the frequency of allergies increases, but also the number of publications about it.
-But often false information about ragweed appears even at the level of definition.
+During the mass flowering of ragweed, not only does the frequency of allergies increase, but so does the number of publications about it.
+But often, false information about ragweed appears even at the level of definition.

-An image search for "ambrosia" among the first 20 photos gave me 7 false photos that did not smell of ambrosia.
+An image search for “ragweed” among the first 20 photos gave me 7 false photos that didn’t smell like ragweed.

 Canadian goldenrod